 - 4.2.2.
 Receive monthly statements via e-mail,

 - 4.2.3.
-Provide us with accurate personal details, and to keep these details up to date.
+Provide us with accurate personal details, including your personal email address, and to keep these details up to date.

 4.3.
 If you're unable to use our online service due to reasons we agree are beyond your control, you will in no way be penalised for this.